CEDStandards/CEDS-Data-Warehouse/Contributing.md

 If you have direct contributions you would like considered for incorporation into the project you can [fork this repository](https://help.github.com/articles/fork-a-repo/) and [submit a pull request](https://help.github.com/articles/about-pull-requests/) for review.
-Along with your pull request, please create an issue and attach a completed [use case document](/doc/CEDS Data Warehouse Reporting Use Case.docx) that details the parameters for your changes.
+Along with your pull request, please create a [use case ticket](https://github.com/CEDStandards/CEDS-Data-Warehouse/issues/new?assignees=&labels=&template=ceds-integrated-data-store-and-data-warehouse-use-case.md&title=) that details the parameters for your changes.

 # Data Warehouse Design Guidelines